Family Orientation FAQs

 I missed the ability to register online for my orienation session, can I still attend Family Orientation?

-Yes, Same Day registration will be available when you arrive to Gregory Gym for Check-in.
-When entering Gregory Gym, please ask staff or parent volunteers to direct you to the Same Day Registration station.
-Same Day Registration is $60 per attendee and can only be paid with credit/debit cards (listed below in Payment information).
-Children 5 and younger are not changed.
+Yes, Same Day registration will be available when you arrive to the Union for Check-in.
+Same Day Registration is $75 per attendee and can only be paid with credit/debit cards (listed below in Payment information).
+However, please know that we have limited space for Orientation and Same Day registrants could possibly be seated in an overflow room based off capacity of our current venue.

 What if I miss or do not show up for my orientation session?

 If you miss your registered Family Orientation session, your payment will not be refunded.
-You may request to attend a later Family Orientation session date by replying to your registration confirmation email with the session date to which you’d like to switch.
+You may request to attend a later Family Orientation session date by emailing the familyorientation@austin.utexas.edu email but the session that you request MUST correspond with your student's college/school.
+As soon as you know you are not able to attend, please let us know so that we can free up a space for another family member to attend!

 Payment